veevo/dev/content/en/spiritism/religion/prayer/what-to-ask.md

 ---
-layout: default-md
-section: Prayer
 title: What to Ask
-subtitle: In vestibulum massa quis arcu lobortis tempus.
+description: In vestibulum massa quis arcu lobortis tempus.
 Nam pretium arcu in odio vulputate luctus.
+date: "2019-01-01"
+tags:
+- religion
+categories:
+- spiritism
 ---

 ##  What Can or Should We Ask For?